IBM/ibm-block-csi-driver/docs/content/installation/csi_ug_requirements.md

-6. (Optional) To use CSI Topology, all nodes in the cluster must contain the `topology.block.csi.ibm.com` label to introduce topology awareness:
+6. (Optional) To use CSI Topology, at least one node in the cluster must contain the `topology.block.csi.ibm.com` label to introduce topology awareness:

       **Important:** These labels must be found on the nodes in the cluster **before** installing the IBM® block storage CSI driver.
 If the nodes are not labeled before installation, CSI Topology cannot be used with the CSI driver.